LiveNathan/blog/_posts/power.md

 Small shows: The loads are light enough that rough balancing is enough.
 As Derek said about his routine corporate events, there's no need to reinvent the wheel—experienced techs can handle it.

-Large shows: You likely have a dedicated designer using Vectorworks or similar tools that already handle power planning.
+Large shows: You likely have a dedicated designer using Vectorworks or similar tools that already help with power planning.
 These productions have the budget and complexity to justify specialized design software and dedicated personnel for power planning.

 Medium shows: This is the gap.
 You're not using full design software like Vectorworks because it's overkill (and disconnected from your quoting workflow).
 But the show is complex enough that asking a tech to figure it out on-site creates real stress and risk.
 You have gear from multiple departments, significant power draws, and clients who expect professionalism—but you're trying to manage everything through your rental management system.